-Activities that do not meet the NES-F IWG regulation 29 intensification conditions limiting the expansion of land for IWG are discretionary activities (under regulation 30) and require a resource consent.
+Activities that do not meet the NES-F IWG regulation 28 intensification conditions limiting the expansion of land for IWG are restricted discretionary activities and require a resource consent.
 This requirement came into force on 1 July 2021 and has not been amended.